StackVista/stackstate-docs/configure/opentelemetry/traces/manual-instrumentation-mappings-for-stackstate.md

     - service.identifier
   - `Expected`
     - This field can be any string value
-    - ***Components with the same service identifiers will merge into one component, This allows you to merge multiple components and create relations, or merge with an existing StackState component.
-You can read more about this on the [merging with existing StackState components](/configure/opentelemetry/traces/merging-with-stackstate-components.md) page***
   - `Example`
     - aws:rds:database:hello-world
   - `Description`
-    - This will be the identifier for you component on the StackState UI.
-This is the primary component for merging or allowing merger of your component with a StackState pre-existing component.
-Head over to [merging with existing StackState components](/configure/opentelemetry/traces/merging-with-stackstate-components.md) to learn more.
+    - This value will be added to the identifier list on your component within StackState.
+    - ***NB.
+Components with the same service identifiers will merge into one component, This allows you to merge multiple components and create relations, or merge with an existing StackState component.
+You can read more about this on the [merging with existing StackState components](/configure/opentelemetry/traces/merging-with-stackstate-components.md) page***

 {% tabs %}
 {% tab title="Topology Perspective - Component Properties" %}